dmitry-merzlyakov/nledger/nledger.md

 As a regular .Net application, NLedger command line utility has the own configuration file: *NLedger-cli.exe.config*.
 It contains several options that are specific for .Net product and Windows environment.

+*Note: you can manage setting values by means of Setup Console.*

 Available configuration options are: